 Legacy

-"A dead star's law is gravity"
+"The dead star's only argument is gravity"

 The Wound